 - Wash the livers and let them drain from the water then mince them or cut them into small pieces (as small as possible).
 If you have a food processor where you can grind them, so much the better.

 Peel and finely chop the onion.
 In a large skillet or sautéing pan, heat the oil and slightly sauté the onion.
 Before browning add the giblets and sauté as well.
 Add wine and let the alcohol evaporate.
 Add, salt, pepper, cinnamon, parsley, boiled and peeled chestnuts (or almonds), raisins, tomatoes and the water and let is simmer for 15 minutes.

 - Add the rice, lower heat and stir until all the fluids have been absorbed, mixing at regular intervals.

 - Remove from the heat and allow to cool before stuffing the turkey.

 Preparing the Roulade:

-Wash the turkey fillets and pat dry.
+- Wash the turkey fillet and pat dry.
 With a sharp filleting knife you will have to carve the meat so that it will become like a big slice of about 1 – 1 1/2 cm thick.
 Season with salt, pepper and oregano.